MINDFULNESS: TAMING THE MONKEY

 Buddhism teaches that there is no supreme God, no mind, and no permanent individual self.
 Ultimate reality is sunyata, a term loosely translated as the void, or emptiness, which refers to the ultimate impersonal reality of formlessness from which all has allegedly arisen.
 Mindfulness rests on the belief that the world is full of rising and falling, and peace comes only with the cessation of rising and falling.
 But how can there be experience of joy or peace in formlessness, when nothing with self or identity is there?

-The tests on Mindfulness and its effects on the brain and behavior, often at the behest of the Dalai Lama’s organizations and those who promote Mindfulness, are yielding what appears to be evidence of positive changes in terms of clarity and calmness.
+The tests on Mindfulness and its effects on the brain and behavior, often at the behest of the Dalai Lama’s organizations and those who promote Mindfulness, are yielding what is claimed to be evidence of positive changes in terms of clarity and calmness.
 However, the tests cannot measure spiritual effects or the possible spiritual cost.
 Engagement in a method designed with a spiritual purpose has the high potential to bring about spiritual effects.
 Furthermore, why encourage a practice that promises a counterfeit peace?
 Christians know that true peace comes solely through reconciliation with God through faith in Christ?
+(Studies of Mindfulness have been heavily criticized as using flawed methodology, see secular book, The Buddha Pill).

 The concept of needing detachment goes against biblical teaching on necessary ties to the past and future: that we should remember what God has done for us through the atonement and bodily resurrection of Christ, and vividly keep before us the imminent return of Christ, our true Hope.
 There are many desires that are good, and desire to know God more deeply through prayer, Bible study, and worship nourishes believers in Christ.
 There is no need to fear attachment or good desires.